-The revenue from Korean and Swedish branches primarily comes from advertising services.
-These services consist of displaying personalized advertising banners referring to the merchant site of the advertising.
-Each banner is created in real time and is personalized to the user based on his/her browsing history.
+The company's revenue from advertising services is established through its Korean branch.
+These services consist of displaying personalized advertising banners referring to the advertiser's merchant site.
+Each banner is created in real time, personalized by Internet users, based on their browsing history.